botman/docs/driver-hipchat.md

 <a id="installation-setup"></a>
 ## Installation & Setup

-First you need to pull in the Facebook Driver.
+First you need to pull in the HipChat Driver.

 ```sh
 composer require botman/driver-hipchat